 Provides basic knowledge in factors that govern and influence the production and recording of radiographic images.
-Class demonstrations and experiments are used to demonstrate application of theory learned in RADT M01B.
-Students perform basic quality control experiments.
+Uses class demonstrations and experiments to illustrate the application of radiographic equipment for conventional and digital radiographic equipment.
+Includes the performance of basic quality control experiments.
 Applies to Associate Degree.
 Transfer credit: CSU